Best practices for optimal performance of Azure Database for MySQL - Flexible Server

 When resources such as a web application and its associated database are running in different regions, there might be increased latency in the communication between those resources.
 Another side possible effect of having the application and database in separate regions relates to outbound data transfer costs.

-To improve the performance and reliability of an application in a cost optimized deployment, it's highly recommended that the web application service and the Azure Database for MySQL resource reside in the same region and availability zone.
+To improve the performance and reliability of an application in a cost optimized deployment, it's highly recommended that the web application service and the Azure Database for MySQL flexible server resource reside in the same region and availability zone.
 This colocation is best for applications that are latency sensitive, and it also provides the best throughput, as resources are closely paired.

 Use accelerated networking for the application server if you're using Azure virtual machine, Azure Kubernetes, or App Services.
 Accelerated Networking enables single root I/O virtualization (SR-IOV) to a VM, greatly improving its networking performance.
 This high-performance path bypasses the host from the datapath, reducing latency, jitter, and CPU utilization, for use with the most demanding network workloads on supported VM types.